laninsky/GBS_SNP_filter/README.md

 # Version history

 1.0.0: Tested on a single data set so far, and working.
 If any issues on your data set, please log an issue.
+Scripts are confirmed to work with these versions of software/libraries: VCFtools/0.1.14-gimkl-2017a-Perl-5.24.1, PLINK/1.09b3.32, R/3.5.0-gimkl-2017a, stringr v 1.3.1, readr v 1.1.1, and dplyr v 0.7.4